| |

 Birdsville Hotel

-Lucky there was no camping for us this trip, and we decided on Outback Queensland accommodation at the Hotel.
-Ultimately, if you don’t have your own caravan, camper, or tent, there are only two places to stay at.
-The Birdsville Hotel and the cabin accommodation at the Caravan Park.
+We were lucky this trip with no camping gear in tow, so we opted for accommodation at the Birdsville Hotel.
+Realistically, if you don’t have your own caravan, camper, or tent, there are only two main options in town: the historic Hotel or the cabin-style accommodation at the Caravan Park.

 The Accommodation at the Hotel was great!